mwyvr/knockr/README.md

       knockr -n udp -d 50ms 123.123.123.010 8327,183,420

-**Tip**: Include the port(s) you expect to be unlocked as the first and last port in the chain to observe status before and after.
-For example, if intending to unlock port 22 (ssh) on a specific host:
+**Tip**: Include the port(s) you expect to be unlocked as the first and last port in the chain to observe the port status before and after.
+For example, if intending to unlock port 22 (SSH) on a specific host:

     knockr my.host.name 22,1234,18923,1233,22

 ## What is port-knocking?

-Port-knocking is a network access method that opens ports normally closed to the outside world, but only when the right sequence of ports has been visited and within time frames determined by your network access configuration.
+Port-knocking is a network access method that opens ports that are normally closed to the outside world, but only when the correct sequence of ports has been visited and within time frames determined by your network access configuration.

-A host or network protected by port-knocking reduce the log burden from internet port scanners and can be another tool to further improve security.
+A host or network protected by port knocking reduces the log burden from Internet port scanners can be another tool to improve security further.

-Port-knocking can be configured on hosts ([iptables or knockd](https://wiki.archlinux.org/title/Port_knocking)), and many routers including some low-cost, high functionality devices accessible to technical consumers such as [Mikrotik RouterOS devices](https://help.mikrotik.com/docs/display/ROS/Port+knocking).
+Port-knocking can be configured on hosts ([iptables or knockd](https://wiki.archlinux.org/title/Port_knocking)), and many routers, including some low-cost, high-functionality devices accessible to technical consumers such as [Mikrotik RouterOS devices](https://help.mikrotik.com/docs/display/ROS/Port+knocking).